umasuo/code_analyzer/README.md

-# code_analyzer
+# Code Analyzer and Test Coverage
-the tools we used to analyze our code
+This repository contains configurations of tools we used to analyze code, test code and report test coverage.
+The tools include:
+* `checkstyle`
+* `pmd`
+* `findbugs`
+* `com.palantir.jacoco-coverage`

+The `com.palantir.jacoco-coverage` is an external dependency that requires extra buildscript setup (see below).

 ## how to use this project

-add the project as a submodule, so that you can keep your resources up to date
+add this repository as a submodule, so that you can keep your resources up to date

 `git submodule add https://github.com/reactivesw/code_analyzer_test.git`